LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W01-D2-BasicHtmlElements.md

 - Example: `<meta charset="UTF-8">`
 - The two parts of the attribute form a "key-value pair"

-## One-sided or "self-closing" tags
+## Empty Tags

+Also known as one-sided or self-closing tags.

 - `<br>`